IoannaKapodistria/SageMath/README.md

 ## Jupyter Notebook

-Problems with their solutions using a Python-based language software.
+Mathematical exercises along with their solutions using a Python-based language software.

 Topics: Linear algebra/ Numerical solution of ordinary differential equations/ Polynomials and explicit functions/Plots